kloppstock/tictactoe/README.md

 ## Documentation

-All parts of the documentation can be found in the `doc` folder.

-The UML class diagram can be found in the `doc/uml` folder.
+The UML class diagram can be found in the `uml` folder.

 ## License